The King's Mistress

-Lydia shifted in her sideways seat (oh, how her stays cut!), trying unsuccessfully to reign her horse into a circle.
+Lydia shifted in her sideways seat (oh, how her stays cut!), trying unsuccessfully to rein her horse into a circle.
 It came to her suddenly that she was completely, utterly alone and at the mercy of these strangers.
 They could do anything they wanted with her.

 “I am – I am Miss Martha Dale, an intimate f-friend of Valkin Brishen.
 I was hoping he -- he might aid – ,” she cleared her throat.
 “That is, I am here to seek the assistance of the Romany King.”
 Staring down at her hands as cold fear snaked along her spine, she suppressed a shiver, lifting her chin immediately.
 The men stepped back into the bushes quite suddenly, as though given some sort of silent command.

 She swallowed hard, blinking furiously.
 Closing her eyes tightly, she shook her aching head and attempted to straighten her mounted seat; almost impossible in a sidesaddle.
 Drawing herself up as erect as she could, almost certain her stays had drawn blood, Lydia nerved herself to call after the little band of men.
-Before she could utter a word however, she heard the sound of a horse immediately behind her and froze.
+Before she could utter a word, she heard the sound of a horse immediately behind her and froze.

 Warm breath caressed her neck as a dark voice spoke directly into her ear.
 “There is a price to pay for travelling under my protection, gadje.”
-Rough lips touched the sensitive skin at the side of her face and Lydia shivered against them for just an instant before flinching away.
+Rough lips touched the sensitive skin at the side of her face.
+Lydia shivered against them for just an instant before flinching away.
 She spun around, her cloak gaping open as her eyes met the blazing dark gaze of the Romany King.

 Oh lord, what now?